junxit/us-congress-bills-110/metadata.md

 - 2007-05-15 — Introduced in House
 - 2007-05-15 — Referred to the House Committee on Education and Labor.
 - 2007-05-15 — Sponsor introductory remarks on measure.
 (CR E1052)
+- 2007-06-18 — Considered under suspension of the rules. (consideration: CR H6588-6591)
+- 2007-06-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+406.
+- 2007-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-18 — Ms. Hirono moved to suspend the rules and agree to the resolution.
+- 2007-06-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6588-6589)
+- 2007-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6588-6589)